arnold@americantheaterfestival.com

 Aleichem: Laughter Through Tears and The

-Soul of Gershwin: the Musical Journey of an American Klezmer in major
+Soul of Gershwin: The Musical Journey of an American Klezmer in major

 metropolitan areas, including New York City, South Florida, San Francisco